cournape/Bento/doc/source/install.rst

 setuptools-based installation (deprecated)
 ------------------------------------------

-Toydist has a setup.py file, and can be installed as any other conventional python software::
+Bento has a setup.py file, and can be installed as any other conventional python software::

     python setup.py install --user # for python >= 2.6